-For those of you who do know about annual seasonality and have been watching for the fall signal to buy, it has been triggered.
+For those of you who do know about annual seasonality, the fall signal to buy has (surprisingly) been triggered.

 I’m going to repeat some background about annual seasonality, then turn to the specifics of this particular signal.
 (If annual seasonality and MACD are old-hat to you, skip down to the “Recent Developments” heading below.)